-She received her PhD, MS and BS training from UC Berkeley.
-Her doctoral work focused mainly in developing new techniques and algorithms for acquisition, reconstruction and quantitative analysis of Magnetic Resonance Spectroscopy Imaging (MRSI) with the goal of improving the speed, sensitivity and specificity of the data obtained for the management of patients with brain tumor.
-Her post-doctoral research was the continuation of her PhD work with emphasis in using a combination of structural, physiological, and metabolic imaging data from large clinical trials to quantitatively characterize heterogeneity within malignant brain tumors.
+Dr. Vareth received her BS and MS training in Electrical Engineering and Computer Science (EECS) from UC Berkeley, where she was awarded the prestigious Regent’s and Chancellor’s Scholarship.
+She completed her PhD through the joint UC Berkeley-UCSF Bioengineering program as a National Science Foundation Fellow, where she was awarded the Margaret Hart Surbeck Endowed Fellowship for Interdisciplinary Research for her work on developing new techniques and algorithms for the acquisition, reconstruction and quantitative analysis of Magnetic Resonance Spectroscopy Imaging (MRSI), with the goal of improving its speed, sensitivity and specificity to improve the management of patients with brain tumors.
+She conducted her post-doctoral fellowship at UCSF, combining structural, physiological and metabolic imaging data from large clinical trials to quantitatively characterize heterogeneity within malignant brain tumors.